izdwuut/gog-picker/README.md

 General settings that don't fall into more specific categories.

 * `replied_to` - a list of threads that the bot has already replied to
-* `included_users` - a list of users that can participate in a drawing.
-If it's empty, every user except those listed in `excluded_users` can participate in the drawing
+* `whitelist` - a list of users that can participate in a drawing.
+If it's empty, every user except those listed in `blacklist` can participate in the drawing
-* `excluded_users` - a list of users excluded from drawings.
-It is only taken into account if `included_users` is empty
+* `blacklist` - a list of users excluded from drawings.
+It is only taken into account if `whitelist` is empty

 ### [steam]